S. M. Blinder

-Seymour Michael Blinder (born March 11, 1932 in New York City) is a professor emeritus of chemistry and physics at the University of Michigan, Ann Arbor and a remote working senior scientist with Wolfram Research in Champaign, Illinois.
+Seymour Michael Blinder (born March 11, 1932, in New York City) is an American professor emeritus of chemistry and physics at the University of Michigan, Ann Arbor and a remote working senior scientist with Wolfram Research in Champaign, Illinois.

-Personal
+Background

-He attended Cornell University and received an A.B. in physics and chemistry in 1953.
+Blinder attended Cornell University and received an A.B. in physics and chemistry in 1953.
 He received an A.M. in physics in 1955 and a Ph.D. in chemical physics in 1958 from Harvard University under Professors W. E. Moffitt and J. H. van Vleck (Nobel Laureate in Physics 1977).